EllieD33/fe-news/README.md

 ## Live Demo
 The site is live on [Netlify](https://newshub2024.netlify.app/).

+It may take a while for the API to connect initally - please be patient :)

 ### Overview
 NewsHub allows users to browse news stories with filtering and sorting options.
 Similar to platforms like Reddit, users can vote on stories and leave comments.